 “Sorry for that.
 It’s just...”
 She was feeling embarrassed for leaving him so suddenly.

 “No, it’s fine,” he said, handing her back the candies, “I’m sorry for keeping you off your work like this.”
-His English was fluent, but even so, Lia couldn’t help but chuckle over his accent.
+His English was fluent, even though Lia couldn’t help but chuckle over his accent.

 “Anyway, here you go.”
 She gave him the phone casually.